-How beautiful is this pergola?
-I would love to take a stroll along this stunning pathway and look up and smell the roses.
-Creating this kind of design would take a lot of patience – installing the arbour, then training the rose vines up and around the installment.
+How beautiful is this archway?
+I would love to take a stroll along this stunning pathway and take it all in.
+Creating this kind of design would take a lot of patience – installing the arbour, then training the plant vines up and around the instalment.
 But boy oh boy would it be worth it!

 Here we have some purple blooms that look as if they are climbing up the side of this heritage building.
 An English garden up a wall!
 I love how the shape of the flowers almost look like a covering of purple snow that has settled on the roof of the building.
 This building is such a show stopper.

-If you live in the inner-city areas, you don’t have to just settle for a place with no garden.
-This stunning rose bush that is a beautiful pop of colour against the grey building exterior.
-In this instance, the rose bush also doubles as a fence which provides privacy.
+If you live in an inner-city area, you don’t have to just settle for a place with no garden.
+This stunning rose bush is a beautiful pop of colour against the white building exterior.
+In this instance, the rose bush also doubles as a fence that provides privacy.